akyuzg/MotionMonitorApp/README.md

     * Usecases
 3. Presentation Layer

-### Coroutines and Flow used with Room database and used for recording points
+- Coroutines and Flow used with Room database and used for recording ball coordinates
+- You can record x, y, z coordinates.
+No object used to show the movement in z-axis.